 What health issues are common in Rhodesian Ridgebacks?

-Common health concerns include hip dysplasia, dermoid sinus, and thyroid problems.
-Regular health screenings and a healthy lifestyle can mitigate some of these risks.
+Health issues like hip dysplasia, dermoid sinus, and thyroid problems are common.
+Regular health checks and a healthy lifestyle can help prevent some of these problems.

 How do I find a responsible Rhodesian Ridgeback breeder?